Top three reasons to hike the Narrows

 Group sizes and prices:

-- The guest to guide ratio for private hiking tours is usually six guests and one guide.
+- The guest to guide ratio for this private hiking tour is usually six guests and one guide.

 If your hiking party is larger than six people, please contact us prior to booking to make arrangements.